 Well, not exactly.
 While summer can be more relaxed, chances are your teenager will still need to be up in the morning, whether it’s for camp, a class, work, or whatever other structured activities he’s got planned.
 So, we turned to Dr. Sasha Carr, a psychologist and certified sleep consultant.
 Here’s her advice on teens and sleep in the summer.

-Sleep and Teens: 3 Tips for Summer
+Sleep and Teens: 3 Summer Sleep Tips

-1. It’s okay to be more relaxed.
+1. It’s okay to be more relaxed with summer sleep.

 Most teenagers need to be at school early in the morning, which means for nine months of the year, they’re not able to sleep in a way that suits them biologically, says Carr.
 “When they hit puberty, teenagers experience a shift in their circadian rhythm,” she explains.
 “The hormones that help teenagers fall asleep kick in later in the evening and the hormones that help them wake up kick in later in the morning.”
 Summer can be a time to let teenagers enjoy their natural sleep cycle.
 “If their schedule allows it, I don’t see any real harm in letting them sleep in longer over the summer,” says Carr.